How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Look at what it says about tracking prevention.

-If it shows “Tracking prevention is on for this site”, that might be the problem.
+If the status indicates “Tracking prevention is on for this site,” it suggests this feature might be the source of the problem.

-If tracking prevention seems to be causing the issue, you have a few options:
+If tracking prevention appears to be causing issues, you have several options:

 Option 1Turn Off Tracking Prevention for That Site

-This is the easiest fix.
-As described above, click the lock icon and toggle tracking prevention off for that site.
-The website should work properly.
+This is often the quickest solution.
+As outlined previously, click the lock icon and toggle tracking prevention off for the specific site.
+This should allow the website to function correctly.

 Option 2Lower Your Tracking Prevention Level

-If many websites are broken, consider lowering your protection level.
-Switch from Strict to Balanced.
-Or from Balanced to Basic.
-More websites will work, but you get less privacy protection.
+If you find that many websites are not working properly, consider reducing your protection level.
+You could switch from Strict to Balanced, or from Balanced to Basic.
+This will improve website compatibility, though it means slightly less privacy protection.

 Option 3Clear Browsing Data and Cache

-Sometimes clearing your cache helps.
-Old cached data combined with tracking prevention can cause problems.
+Clearing your browser’s cache can sometimes resolve issues.
+Old cached data can conflict with tracking prevention settings, leading to problems.
 To clear your cache:

 - Press Ctrl+Shift+Del on your keyboard.